babsey/nest-desktop-docs/about/nuspic.rst

 nuSPIC
 ------

-Before NEST Desktop, there existed a soctware called nuSPIC, which targeted a similar goal as NEST Desktop:
+Before NEST Desktop, there existed a software called nuSPIC, which targeted a similar goal as NEST Desktop: A challenge to identify the function of the neuronal network.

+nuSPIC is also a web interface working with NEST Simulator.
+However the project is not maintained.

 .. image:: /_static/img/screenshots/nuspic.png
   :align: center
   :width: 75%

-nuSPIC is also a web interface working with NEST Simulator.
-However, the development is inactive and the project is outdated.

 .. seeAlso::